 Abstract The Simeon E. Leland Papers, comprising 23 boxes and one package, span the years 1918 to 1972 and contain biographical materials, general correspondence, writings and speeches, course and teaching materials, research and reference files, and files of the University of Chicago Social Science Research Committee pertaining to its investigation of the role of public debt in the modern state.
 The papers document Leland's career in academics and government service as a specialist in the fields of...

-Overview The Leon (1924-2013) and Rae (1935-2013) Moses Collection comprises 5 boxes and features teaching and research materials, correspondence, and writings.
-Leon Moses, was a professor in the Department of Economics at Northwestern University and served as faculty member in the Transportation Center.
-Rae Moses was a faculty member in the Linguistics Department at Northwestern University, and held the positions of Director of the Women's Studies Program and Assistant Dean of Arts and Sciences.
+Overview Leon Moses (1924-2013), was a professor in the Department of Economics at Northwestern University and served as faculty member in the Transportation Center.
+Rae Moses (1935-2013) was a faculty member in the Linguistics Department at Northwestern University, and held the positions of Director of the Women's Studies Program and Assistant Dean of Arts and Sciences.
+The Leon and Rae Moses Collection comprises 5 boxes and features teaching and research materials, correspondence, and writings.

-Abstract This series fills 9 boxes of material consisting of Robert H. Strotz's tenure at Northwestern University's Economics Department.
-Most of the material is concentrated between 1962-1969.
-The collection's time period also concurs with Strotz's tenure as Dean of the College of Arts and Sciences, 1965-1970.
-Files on conferences and lectures, general correspondence, graduate students, course materials, book and manuscript reviews, and site visits to other educational institutions on behalf of the HEW...
+Abstract This series consists of 9 boxes of material consisting of Robert H. Strotz's tenure at Northwestern University's Economics Department.
+The bulk of the material covedrs the period 1962-1969.
+The collection's time period also covers Strotz's tenure as Dean of the College of Arts and Sciences, 1965-1970.
+Files on conferences and lectures, general correspondence, graduate students, course materials, book and manuscript reviews, and site visits to other educational institutions on behalf of the U.S....